kinopio-club/kinopio-help/posts/press-kit.md

 ## Description

-[Kinopio](http://kinopio.club) is the visual thinking tool for new ideas and hard problems.
+[Kinopio](http://kinopio.club) is the spatial thinking tool for new ideas and hard problems.

 By making it easy to get your thoughts out and form connections organically, Kinopio works how our brains work.